 Often breast augmentation is performed in conjunction with breast lift surgery to create fuller, firmer, and perkier breasts without the need for multiple operations.

 Scars from a Breast Lift…

 Because of where the incisions are placed, scars from a breast lift are either at or below the nipple, making them easily concealed by bathing suits, bras, and even low-cut tops.
 However, many women consider the scarring from a breast lift to be a serious drawback to the procedure.
 The keyhole incision of a vertical mastopexy leaves what is known as a “lollipop” scar, while a full mastopexy incision results in an “anchor” shaped scar.

 Are you a candidate from breast lift?…

 Occasionally, a breast may sag without descent of the nipple.
 This condition is called psuedoptosis.
-Dr. Chen Lee has found breast augmentation to be far more favorable for the treatment of psuedoptosis.
+Dr. Chen Lee has found breast augmentation to be far more favorable for the treatment of pseudoptosis.
 However, true ptosis will require a breast lift procedure.
-Breast lift may be performed by itself or in conjunction with breast augmentation and the insertion of breast implants.
+A breast lift may be performed by itself or in conjunction with breast augmentation and the insertion of breast implants.
 Whether or not you need a breast lift and/or a breast augmentation can only be determined by a medical examination.
 Dr. Chen Lee will take specific measurements to determine where the nipple and areola are positioned relative to the breast crease (inframammary fold).
 Your measurements will then be used to determine if fullness can be restored with breast implants alone or if a breast lift is required to help restore a youthful appearance.

-Dr. Chen Lee is a board certified plastic surgeon.
+Dr. Chen Lee is a board-certified plastic surgeon.
 He will perform a complete evaluation to determine if you are a candidate for a breast lift procedure (mastopexy).